demisto/content-docs/content-repo/extra-docs/articles/Email-Communication-Readme.md

 ## Pack Workflow
 When an email is sent to the email address configured in your email integration, your email listener fetches the incoming email in Cortex XSOAR.

-If the email is in response to an existing incident, an 8-digit hash will appear next to the subject of the email, for example <93075875> Incident1.
+If the email is in response to an existing incident, an 8-digit number will appear next to the subject of the email, for example <93075875> Incident1.

-The pre-process rule searches for the 8-digit hash in the subject of the email to link to the incident.
+The pre-process script searches for the 8-digit number in the subject of the email to link to the incident.

-If there is no hash in the subject of the email or if the pre-process rule is unable to locate the hash, a new incident is created and a random 8-digit hash is generated for the incident.
+If there is no 8-digit number in the subject of the email or if the pre-process rule is unable to locate the 8-digit number, a new incident is created and a random 8-digit number is generated for the incident.

-If there is a hash in the subject of the email, and the pre-process rule is able to locate the incident associated with the hash, the email is added to the existing email thread and not as a separate unlinked email.
+If there is a 8-digit number in the subject of the email, and the pre-process rule is able to locate the incident associated with the 8-digit number, the email is added to the existing email thread and not as a separate unlinked email.

 You can view the email thread in the War Room or in the incident layout.
 You can also reply to the email thread in the incident layout.